Skip to content

 You may have noticed me making some housekeeping changes.
 There is a lot more color.
 The theme is considerably livelier.
 But beneath the surface there is another change, and it is not merely a cosmetic one.
 For these changes also contain adding the Lonely Writer videos, updating what I post here, and what I put on Facebook as well.

-And then there’s Twitter (or Twitter for Lonely Writer).
+And then there is X (or X for Lonely Writer).
 Plus of course there is still a YouTube channel, although I may eventually figure out a way to rebrand it.*

 Some things cannot be changed (such as the audio in preexisting YouTube videos).
 But for the most part, I have changed anything that can possibly be changed.

-*Just about ten years after graduating, and I still haven’t changed it.
+*And over ten years after graduating, and I still have not changed it.
 Heh, ewps.

 Reinvention and Going Pro… ish